-The Barton County Association of Retired School Personnel met on Dec.
-13 at Montana Mike's in Great Bend.
-President Sally O'Connor presided over the meeting.
-There were 46 members present.
+The Barton County Association of Retired School Personnel will meet at 11:30 a.m. on Friday at Montana Mike's, 906 McKinley in Great Bend.
+President Sally O'Connor will chair the meeting.

 Preceptor Pi Chapter of Beta Sigma Phi honored its president Cindy Meitler as Valentine Queen during a special dinner attended by members and their guests on Feb.
 8 at Great Bend Coffee Company.